 - The belt on the rescue jacket can be used to send a rescue swimmer out to retrieve a person or piece of gear from another part of the river and keep them on tow in order to keep them from washing downstream.
 In extreme situations, a rescuer can jump right into a rapid to grab a person or gear and be reeled back to safety Also known as “live bait”

 - The belt can offer a quick release attachment point for a rope to be ferried across a river by a kayaker.

-- The belt used in conjunction with a tow teather can be used to tow gear or a person behind a whitewater kayak for short calmer distances.
-Generally when towing people it is in a
+- The belt used in conjunction with a tow tether can be used to tow gear or a person behind a whitewater kayak for short calmer distances.
+Generally, when towing people it is in a

 Other reasons you may want to get a rescue jacket can be because of added features some of the rescue jackets offer… Here are some of the Jackets we carry and the extras they offer.

-- Stohlquist Decent Rescue Jacket:Has a padded pocket that is designed to add 5 lbs of additional floatation by adding an air bladder (an accessory not sold with the jacket) This brings the jacket up to a high float jacket which is awesome for folks who do occational high water trips but don’t want a high float jacket year round.
+- Stohlquist Descent Rescue Jacket has a padded pocket that is designed to add 5 lbs of additional floatation by adding an air bladder (an accessory not sold with the jacket) This brings the jacket up to a high float jacket which is awesome for folks who do occasional high water trips but don’t want a high float jacket year round.

-Has extra pockets in front & around the waist slightly behind the body allowing for extra storage of carabiners, prussiks and webbing.
+Astral Green Jacket has extra pockets in front & around the waist slightly behind the body allowing for extra storage of carabiners, prusiks, and webbing.
 It also has an extra accessory throwbag (not sold with jacket) that can be snapped in place under the chest portion of the jacket.
 This Jacket is designed with extra padding for carrying your boat on your shoulder and a high back to protect you from rocks.

-is styled with extra foam coverage on the sides and back for added protection against rocks.
-A mid size pocket is in the front and this jacket allows for adjustment over the shoulders for shorte
+- Kokatat Maximus Centurion Pro is styled with extra foam coverage on the sides and back for added protection against rocks.
+Sold with an extra belly pocket for more storage space and this jacket allows for adjustment over the shoulders for shorter or longer torsos.